-Searching for a karate teacher or karate lessons in Tolworth ?
+Looking for a karate coach or karate lessons in Tolworth ?

-Karate may be thought of as a weapon free method of self defence.
-It comprises powerful offensive and defensive strategies applying all parts of the body to their highest possible advantage.
-It’s an empty handed martial art that’s made to fend off armed adversaries.
+Karate could be defined as a weapon-less means of self defence.
+It consists of powerful offensive and defensive strategies making use of all parts of the body to their highest possible advantage.
+It’s an empty handed martial art that’s intended to fend off armed opponents.